ngocuong0105/dendron-wiki/vault/journal.Politics.md

 # BBR (bg bank za razvitie)
 Should that be privatized?

+# PP vs DB
+PP are a bit left populists (e.g 'Use right instruments' for left ideas).
+However, they have strong leadership.
+DB match my political views the best among all parties but have weak leadership.
+Hristo Ivanov is a good politician but his best role in a party is to be an advisor rather than leader.
+He is a bit 'filosof'.
+I am happy he recently proposed wide coalition between them and PP and all the right centrist 'city' parties/community.

+PP have shown several times that are good negotiators and able to group different peoples in one place.
+Is that true though?
+In the coalition of 4 parties BSP, PP, ITN, DB, BSP has been able to push for many of their leftist ideas.
+PP put a cap price on electricity in Jan 2022.
+THat's super weird move and I doubt they teach this stuff in Harvard Business School.

+DB has been quite consistent with their promises to the people (except being in coalition with BSP).
+They have pushed for justice reform, e-government, low taxes and fighting against corruption.
+I am pleased with what they've done.
+I hope PP would agree to have pre-election coalition with them.

+# Are BSP less corrupted as of 2022?

+It is very controversial to see PP, ITN and DB to agree to be in coalition with BSP.
+All these 3 parties have talked against BSP to some extend or another.
+Does that mean BSP are less corrupted now or political parties just need their votes and become corrupted as well?
+I think it is pretty hard to determine if a party is corrupted anyways.
+PP, ITN and DB do not most probably do not know if BSP is corrupted.
+They are for sure much less corrupted than 15 years ago when they were in power.
+What, I admire about BSP is that they have very consistent political views and have clearly identified them in the political and economical spectrum.
+I do not agree with their views but respect that they stay consistent.
+I am definitely not happy that they have seats in the government but what can we do?

 # When a company should go public?

 # Euro funds and government subsidiaries

 # Investing
+Look for opportunities when people are afraid to invest, do not invest when everybody is doing that.
+Now the stock markets have crashed by quite a bit (July 2022), I think I should put some money on this.

+Housing market is crazy, peak after peak.
+It feels it slows down a bit and we might reach a downturn.
+For my personal finances I would have enough money to get in the market after 2-3 years.
+Let's see if there is a downturn...

 # Fitness and health
 It is not expensive (time-wise and money-wise) to become nacepen.
 You basically pay fixed cost first 2 months to get nacepen,